themikejr/neo-mikepedia/Mikepedia/∴-Software-Development.md

 **Data Structures** are interesting and they are everywhere.
 [Trees](./Tree.md) are naturally intuitive.
 [Graphs](./Graph.md) are surprisingly flexible.

+Lately I've been learning a bit of **Django**.
+So far I've noted [How to Create a Django Project](./How-to-Create-a-Django-Project.md).

 ## Retrospectives
 - [On 10 Years of Making Software](./On-10-Years-of-Making-Software.md)
 - [Lessons from Publishing My PKM System as a Website](./Lessons-from-Publishing-My-PKM-System-as-a-Website.md)